GravityKit/GravityExport-Lite/readme.txt

 == Frequently Asked Questions ==

-= I don't want the the metadata like ID, date, and IP in my file =
+= I don't want the metadata like ID, date, and IP in my file =

 No problem.
 You can use the `gfexcel_output_meta_info` or `gfexcel_output_meta_info_{form_id}` hooks to disable this feature.
 Or (since version 1.4.0) you can select individual fields you want to exclude on the settings page.